ArdiansyahAsrifah/Chromatch/README.md

     ```

 2.  **Open in Xcode**
-    Navigate to the cloned directory and open the `Choramatch.xcodeproj` file.
+    Navigate to the cloned directory and open the `Chromatch.xcodeproj` file.
 This will launch the project in Xcode.

 3.  **Build & Run the Project**
     * Select your target device (e.g., an iPhone simulator or a connected physical iPhone) from the scheme menu at the top of the Xcode window.